xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 * audienceList (only if you are a speaker)
 * liveVoteResults (only if you are a speaker)
 * nextQuestion (only if a question is displayed)
+* pollDetails

-When the server receives this message, it will issue a userConnect to the speakers.
+When the server receives this message, it will issue a userConnect message to the speakers.

 No payload.

 ## goNextQuestion
 This message is sent to go to the next question in the poll.
 Only a speaker can issue this message.
+It is required to issue this message to display the first question.

 This will result in either:
 * a nextQuestion message, if the current question is not the last question in the poll.